openstack/glance/doc/source/configuring.rst

 is likely that you will have sample configuration files installed in ``/etc/glance``.

-In addition to this documentation page, you can check the ``etc/glance-api.conf`` and ``etc/glance-registry.conf`` sample configuration files distributed with Glance for example configuration files for each server application with detailed comments on what each options does.
+In addition, sample configuration files for each server application with detailed comments are available in the :doc:`Glance Sample Configuration
+<sample-configuration>` section.

 The PasteDeploy configuration (controlling the deployment of the WSGI application for each component) may be found by default in